 - Pupils in Years 5 and 6 are allowed to walk home on their own once their parents have filled in a permission slip.

 We appreciate your support in this matter and thank you for working with us to help all of our children remain safe at all times.

 LATE PICK UPS

 If you are going to be late collecting your child from school for any reason please make sure that you contact the school and let them know.
 The staff can then reassure your child that you are on your way and again prevent them from becoming distressed.

-If we are unable to contact you in an emergency or in the event that you child is late being collected from school we may need to contact the Police and/or make a referral to Social Care via the Multi Agency Safeguarding Hub.
+If we are unable to contact you in an emergency or in the event that your child is late being collected from school, we may need to contact the Police and/or make a referral to Social Care via the Multi Agency Safeguarding Hub.

-For parents or carers who repeatedly fail to collect their child on time from the school at 3:15 or after school club at 4:15, a referral to Merton Social Care will be made.
+For parents or carers who repeatedly fail to collect their child on time from the school a referral to Merton Social Care will be made.

 Additionally, we take this opportunity to remind parents and carers about the need to know who the adult is that is collecting your child from school.
 If there is a change of usual adult, you must notify the school office and your child must recognize that adult before we will dismiss them from school.